 1. Select the organisation you’d like to support.

 2. Check their website to see if they have a Reverse Advent Calendar campaign running.
 If not, reach out and ask what donations would be most helpful and where / when to deliver them.

 3. Grab a container.
 An old cardboard box will do just fine.
 (You can go to town decorating the box and create 24 sections with the date on each if you’d like.
-We normally just wrap our box with some leftover wrapping paper from last year.)
+We normally just grab a box (sometimes we wrap it in leftover paper from last year.)

 4. Gather your items over the countdown and take pleasure dropping them off ahead of Christmas.

 Jolly Festive Tip

 To ensure your donations reach their destination in good time for Christmas distribution, consider doing a November Reverse Advent Calendar instead.

 There’s never been a better time to offer your support to food banks.
 Pressure on these organisations always increases in the winter months and events this year mean they expect demand to be greater than ever.

 The Trussell Trust oversee a vast nationwide network of food banks across Britain, with a mission to Stop UK Hunger.
 They are sadly anticipating their busiest winter yet, with an expected 7,000 emergency parcels needed on average per day.

 But it’s not just the The Trussell Trust that’s collecting and you’re sure to find an organisation in your area delighted to receive a donation of 24 goodies.